 Some patients who have lost quite a bit of weight find there is so much redundant skin that they have trouble finding shirts to fit.
 Others are simply bothered by the look and feel of “bat wing” arms.
-If you are one of these people, you might be interested in an upper arm lift, also know as brachioplasty, with Dr. Elliot Jacobs.
-As a board certified plastic surgeon whose practice serves almost as many men as women, Dr. Jacobs is especially sensitive to the priorities guys have for body contouring after weight loss.
+If you are one of these people, you might be interested in an upper arm lift, also known as brachioplasty, with Dr. Elliot Jacobs.
+As a board-certified plastic surgeon whose practice serves almost as many men as women, Dr. Jacobs is especially sensitive to the priorities guys have for body contouring after weight loss.
 Contact us to set up a consultation with him.

 Arm Lift Basics

 Arm lift surgery is relatively straightforward, posing few risks and involving a short recovery time.
 That’s why the procedure is frequently combined with male breast reduction or other post weight loss cosmetic surgery.

 Most patients Dr. Jacobs works with need incisions from the armpit down to or near the crease of the elbow.
 He performs light liposuction first, to get rid of any remaining fat deposits and create a smooth foundation for your skin.
 Then he tightens your skin and removes the excess, closing with dissolving sutures.